II - July 16–August 2, 2019

 Some experience in drawing and photography is recommended.

-Students should budget approximately $200 for the cost of studio supplies.
-The supply list can be found by clicking here.
+Course participants should budget approximately $200 for the cost of studio supplies.
+The 2018 supply list can be found by clicking here.
+The 2019 supply list will be available in the Spring.
+Also please note that assignments for the studio portion of the course will require some in-studio work outside of normal class meeting times.

 Virginia Black is an architect, indigenous rights advocate, and visual ethnographer whose research is sited at the intersection of bodies, the environment, and memory.
 Her current work is situated between New York and Ecuador, where she collaborates with AMUPAKIN, an indigenous women's midwifery.
 She is a founding principal of feminist architecture collaborative and teaches at Interior Design at Pratt Institute and in the Department of Architecture and Technology at NYCCT.
 Virginia has worked for Arthur Ross Architecture Gallery and for a number of architecture design firms, including Maison Édouard François (Paris) and VolumeOne and AKOAKI (Detroit).
 Her work and writing has been published by Ed, FLACSO, and Harvard Design Magazine.
 She holds an M.S. in Critical, Curatorial and Conceptual Practices in Architecture from Columbia University, an M.Arch from the University of Michigan, and a B.Arts in architecture and modern languages from Clemson University.